Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

 “No one was stronger at the broken places than John McCain," Ryan said, alluding to the former prisoner of war's 5½ years in captivity during the Vietnam War.
 "The brokenness was his ballast.”

-The benediction was delivered by Rear Admiral Barry Black, the Senate chaplain who referred to McCain as a drum major: “May the life of this American patriot inspire us to see you more clearly, to love you more dearly, and to follow you more nearly each day.”
+The benediction was delivered by Rear Admiral Barry Black, the Senate chaplain who referred to McCain as a drum major.
+“May the life of this American patriot inspire us to see you more clearly, to love you more dearly, and to follow you more nearly each day,” he said.

 Here are further details of the weekend's events honoring the late senator.